AlexKrechmer/unicorn-naabu/README.md

 Acknowledgements
 ProjectDiscovery/Naabu – The powerful port scanning engine behind Unicorn Scan.

-Inspired by the unicorn 🦄 to bring some fun to network scanning.
+Inspired by my daughter's favorite, the unicorn 🦄, to bring some fun to network scanning.

 Quick Tip: Use Unicorn Scan for fast reconnaissance, then combine results with other security tools for in-depth testing.